Varadapura: Geography

 Latitude 14.78 North, Longitude 74.59 East and Elevation = 580 Meters Above MSL.
-Here is a 360 Panaroma View from the temple.
+Here is a 360 Panorama View from the temple.

 About Shrine

 Saint Shri Shridhara Swami also referred to as "Bhagwan Sadguru Shri Shridhar Swami Maharaj" who lived here and spent his last few years of his life preaching the Dharma and some of his principles to his disciples and led the foundation for this Shrine.

 This Shrine consists of Samadhi, Gynan Mandir, Dharma Sthamba, Goshala, Shridhar Teertha.

 Varadahalli is a small village surrounded by picturesque location, near Sagara City, Karnataka.

 Varadahalli, also called as Varadpura is well known for a famous Mutt (Ashram) called Sridhara Swami Mutt.
 It is famous for the Samadhi of Sri Sridhara Swami one of the great saints of 20th century.

 Sri Sridhara Swami lived at Varadahalli and spent his last years before going into the Samadhi.

 The main places of attraction in the temple premises are:

 Sri Sridhara Swamiji's Samadhi Temple with the cave where Swamiji used to stay during his solitude.

 Dharma Stambha with the Dharma Dhwaj which is located at the top of the mountain and is 30 feet in height.

 Sanskrit Pathshala named after Swamiji where the students learn the Vedas, the Upanishads and the related spiritual literature.

 Goshala which houses around 250 cows.